 The Passive Location Ranging mode consists of ranging exchanges between an RSTA and a set of ISTAs.
 These ranging exchanges and associated measurement reporting are set up such that an arbitrary STA can listen in to them and use the ranging exchanges and reported ranging measurements to estimate its differential distance to pairs or sets consisting of the RSTA and/or one or more ISTAs.
 The listening STA, a ‘passive’ STA or PSTA, is not itself an active transmitting participant in the ranging exchange.
 That is, the PSTA can passively estimate its differential distances to the RTA and the ISTAs pairs.
 It can then use these differential distances together with knowledge of the RSTA and ISTA locations to estimates its own location.

-The RSTA centric Scheduling for Passive Location Ranging operation operates as the RSTA centric Scheduling for TB Ranging operation referred to in subclause 11.22.6.1.1 (RSTA scheduled operation overview).
+The RSTA centric Scheduling for Passive Location Ranging operation operates as the RSTA centric Scheduling for TB Ranging operation referred to in subclause 11.22.6.1.1 (EDCA based Ranging and TB Ranging overview).
 The availability window is here referred to as a Passive Location Ranging Availability window.
 The Passive Location Ranging is scheduled by the RSTA in an availability window used for passive location.
 In order to announce the scheduling and parameters of the availability window for passive location ranging the RSTA includes an RSTA Availability Element (see subclause 9.4.2.278 (RSTA Availability Window element)) in its beacon frame (see subclause 9.3.3.3 (Beacon frame format)).
-Here the RSTA Availability Window element contains a single Availability Window Information field with the Passive Location Ranging Availability Window bit is set to 1. (#1646)
+Here the RSTA Availability Window element contains a single Availability Window Information field with the Passive Location Ranging Availability Window bit is set to 1 and with the Passive TB Ranging paraneters subfield included. (#1646)

-The purpose of the announcement of the availability window for the passive location ranging is to 2 enable PSTAs to listen to the Passive Location Ranging exchanges that are occurring there.
+The purpose of the announcement of the availability window for the passive location ranging is to enable PSTAs to listen to the Passive Location Ranging exchanges that are occurring there.